grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 Although the relationship can be guessed quite easily, remember it is just an example.
 Also, seeing code like that makes me ask questions like: is the “backup\_" prefix always applied?
-What if I actually pass “backup\_" instead of “MY\_HOST\_NAME"?
+What if I pass “backup\_" instead of “MY\_HOST\_NAME"?
 Will the name be "backup\_backup\_.zip", or "backup\_.zip"?
 Also, is this object responsible for any validation of passed string?

 This makes me invent a first technique to provide my Statements with better support for the principle I believe in.